geky/ramrsbd/README.md

 Unless of course we had enough errors to end up overcorrecting to a different codeword, but there's not much we can do in that case.
 No error-correction is perfect.

+This is all implemented in `ramrsbd_read`, if you're curious what it looks like in code.

 ## Tricks